Bron Breakker: NXT (2021–2024)

 In January 2024, Breakker began to work with Baron Corbin as a tag team, winning the Dusty Rhodes Tag Team Classic tournament and later, the NXT Tag Team Championship after they defeated Tony D'Angelo and Channing "Stacks" Lorenzo.
-While they retained the titles at NXT Stand & Deliver, against Axiom and Nathan Frazer, they lost in a rematch on the April 9 episode of NXT.
+While they retained the titles at NXT Stand & Deliver, against Axiom and Nathan Frazer, they lost in a rematch on the April 9 episode of NXT in what would be Breakker's final match in NXT.

 Intercontinental Champion (2024–2025)

 On the February 16, 2024 episode of SmackDown, Breakker joined the SmackDown brand.
 The next week, Breakker made his in-ring debut for SmackDown by defeating Dante Chen.
 In the 2024 WWE Draft that April, Breakker was drafted to the Raw brand.
-At Money in the Bank on July 6, Breakker unsuccessfully challenged Sami Zayn for the Intercontinental Championship, marking his first pinfall loss since joining the main roster.
+At Money in the Bank on July 6, Breakker unsuccessfully challenged Sami Zayn for the WWE Intercontinental Championship, marking his first pinfall loss since joining the main roster.
 In a rematch at SummerSlam the following month, Breakker defeated Zayn to win the title.
 On the August 12 episode of Raw, Breakker defeated Zayn to retain the title in a two out of three falls match, ending their feud.
 On the September 23 episode of Raw, Breakker lost the title to Jey Uso, ending his reign at 51 days.

-On the October 21 episode of Raw, he defeated Uso to regain the Intercontinental Championship after interference by The Bloodline.
+On the October 21, 2024 episode of Raw, Breakker defeated Jey Uso to regain the Intercontinental Championship after interference by The Bloodline.
 At Survivor Series: WarGames on November 30, Breakker successfully defended the title against Ludwig Kaiser and Sheamus in a triple threat match.
 In February 2025, Breakker competed in the Royal Rumble, eliminating three wrestlers before being eliminated by Roman Reigns.
-On Night 2 of WrestleMania 41, Breakker lost the title to Dominik Mysterio in a fatal four-way match also involving Penta and Finn Bálor, the latter of whom Mysterio pinned, ending his second reign at 181 days.
+On night two of WrestleMania 41, Breakker lost the title to Dominik Mysterio in a fatal four-way match also involving Penta and Finn Bálor, the latter of whom Mysterio pinned, ending his second reign at 181 days.